jsnbly/milestoneone/README.md

-# Milestone Project One The Monkees!
+# Milestone Project One The Monkees

-Tasked to create a Static Website for a band, In this case "The Monkees" https://jsnbly.github.io/milestoneone/
+Tasked to create a Static Website for a band, In this case The Monkees
+https://jsnbly.github.io/milestoneone/

 ## UX